hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Pondering_Paths.md

 meaning /challenge/run to write the output (in this case, the flag) to the file x located in your home directory (/home/hacker/x)
 This automatically returns the flag.

+In simple words ->
+Command: /challenge/run (This is the main action: "Run the challenge!")
+Argument: ~/x (This tells the computer where to put the result, in a file called x in your home folder) it gets expanded to /home/hacker/x.
+So the argument is essentially telling the command where to store the result.

 ```
 ![image](https://github.com/user-attachments/assets/f1e8c511-6000-4d9a-b65a-7982d1fc0700)